top of page

 Amber Peterman

-I am affiliated with the Department of Public Policy and the Transfer Project at the University of North Carolina at Chapel Hill, co-lead the Cash Transfer and Intimate Partner Violence Research Collaborative and consult for a variety of research and policy organizations.
+I am affiliated with UNICEF's Evaluation Office based in Nairobi, the Transfer Project at the University of North Carolina at Chapel Hill, the Cash Transfer and Intimate Partner Violence Research Collaborative and am a Center for Global Development non-resident fellow.

 Evidence for change

 My research provides methodological and policy-relevant evidence linking gender and development in resource-poor settings.
-For example: How are poverty and experience of violence against women linked, and what potential do economic programs have in mitigating risk?
-How can methodological improvements help capture gendered-measurement of agency, decision-making and empowerment?
-In seeking to answer these questions, I have collected large-scale data in over a dozen countries and published over 70 journal articles.
+For example: How are poverty, social norms and experience of violence against women and children linked, and what potential do economic and behavior change programs have in mitigating risk?
+How can methodological improvements help capture gendered-measurement of agency, violence and harmful practices?
+In seeking to answer these questions, I have collected large-scale data in over a dozen countries and published over 80 journal articles and book chapters.
 I believe in simple analysis to shine a light on complex problems, and aim to continually reevaluate how to use evidence for social progress.

 Photo: © 2011 Amber Peterman